VarunS2002/Python-sArCaStIc-Text-Converter/README.md

 ## Usage:

 1. Run the program directly to get a GUI for converting the desired text.
-Converted text is also copied to the clipboard.
+Converted text can also be copied to the clipboard.

 2. Can be used as a python module to get the converted text in a different python program.
 Example:
     ```